-The Browns disbanded in 1967.
-Maxine and Bonnie returned to Arkansas to raise their young children, while Jim Ed pursued a solo career.
-He had already begun placing records on the charts as a solo act for RCA in 1965 with “I Just Heard from a Memory Last Night.”
-More Top Ten country hits followed, including his signature song, “Pop a Top” (1967), “Morning” (1970), “Southern Loving” (1973), “Sometime Sunshine” (1973), and “It’s That Time of Night” (1974).
+When the Browns disbanded in 1967, Maxine and Bonnie returned to Arkansas to raise their young children, while Jim Ed pursued a solo career.
+He had already begun placing records on the charts as a solo act for RCA in 1965 with “I Just Heard from a Memory Last Night,” and more Top Ten country hits—including his signature song, “Pop a Top” (1967), “Morning” (1970), “Southern Loving” (1973), “Sometime Sunshine” (1973), and “It’s That Time of Night” (1974)—followed.

 In 1976, Brown began recording with Helen Cornelius, and a year later they were named the Country Music Association’s Vocal Duo of the Year.
 Their best-known hits are “I Don’t Want to Have to Marry You” (1976), “Saying Hello, Saying I Love You, Saying Goodbye” (1976), “Lying in Love with You” (1979), and “Fools” (1979).

 Brown’s resonant voice and easy manner made him a natural host, not only on the Grand Ole Opry but also on other programs.
 He hosted six seasons of the syndicated television show Nashville on the Road between its debut in 1975 and 1981.
-During the 1980s, he hosted two series on TNN (The Nashville Network)—the talent show You Can Be a Star and Going Our Way, the latter of which featured Brown and his wife, Becky, touring the nation.
+During the 1980s, he hosted two series on the Nashville Network: the talent show You Can Be a Star and Going Our Way, the latter of which featured Brown and his wife, Becky, touring the nation.

 In 2003, Brown began hosting the weekly syndicated radio program Country Music Greats Radio Show, as well as the short-form Country Music Greats Radio Minute.
 Both were carried by more than three hundred radio stations.
 The former included his own stories about life in the country music industry.
 Maxine Brown published an autobiography, Looking Back to See: A Country Music Memoir, in 2005.

-Traveling to play low-paying dates was tough, though.
-The Browns grew disillusioned and were planning to quit show business when their recording of “The Three Bells” topped Billboard’s country and pop charts in 1959.
+Traveling to play low-paying dates was tough, and the Browns grew disillusioned.
+They were planning to quit show business when their recording of “The Three Bells” topped Billboard’s country and pop charts in 1959.

 In 2014, Jim Ed Brown disclosed that he had been diagnosed with cancer.
 In January 2015, his disease evidently in remission, he returned to a warm reception on the Opry, at the Ryman Auditorium.
 That same month, Plowboy Records released In Style Again, Brown’s first album in thirty-five years.
 In March, the CMA announced that the Browns would be inducted into the Country Music Hall of Fame in the fall.